swaptacular/swpt_accounts/protocol.rst

    compared to earlier messages.

 change_seqnum : int32
-   The sequential number of the change.
+   The sequential number of the latest meaningful change.
 For a given account, later changes MUST have bigger sequential numbers, compared to earlier changes.
 Note that when the maximum ``int32`` value is reached, the next value MUST be ``-2147483648`` (signeld 32-bit integer wrapping). [#compare-change]_ [#compare-seqnums]_

 principal : int64
    The amount that the debtor owes to the creditor, without the